It’s rare that I feel confident saying that a particular criminal prosecution is clearly unconstitutional. This is one of those times.

 EMI Sues Over Beatles Songs on the Web

-Comments Off Posted in: Podcast on November 9, 2009
+Comments Off on Episode 24: A Bushel of Claims Posted in: Podcast on November 9, 2009

 A Federal Court has found that live tweeting courtroom events violates Rule 53 of the Federal Rules of Criminal Procedure, which prohibits simultaneous broadcast of federal criminal proceedings.